+When you investigate security recommendations in Microsoft Defender for Cloud, you usually review the list of affected resources.
 Occasionally, a resource will be listed that you feel shouldn't be included.
 Or a recommendation will show in a scope where you feel it doesn't belong.
-The resource might have been remediated by a process not tracked by Defender for Cloud.
-The recommendation might be inappropriate for a specific subscription.
+For example, a resource might have been remediated by a process not tracked by Defender for Cloud, or a recommendation might be inappropriate for a specific subscription.
 Or perhaps your organization has decided to accept the risks related to the specific resource or recommendation.

 Exempt a resource to ensure it isn't listed with the unhealthy resources in the future, and doesn't impact your secure score.
 The resource will be listed as not applicable and the reason will be shown as "exempted" with the specific justification you select.